-All students who travel on buses will NOT be placed on a different bus unless the school is informed in writing or by telephone that there is to be a variation of their daily travel.
-It is the parents'/carers' responsibility to contact the bus company to organise travel for your child.
+All students who travel on buses will NOT be placed on a different bus unless the school is informed by writing or telephone that there is a variation in their daily travel.
+It is the parent's/carer's responsibility to contact the bus company to organise travel for your child.

-Bus Travel
+Bus travel